aschollwoeck/jpp_boosted/jpp_boosted_django/Readme.md

 source env/bin/activate
 ```

-so you can run e.g.
+so you can run a command e.g.
 ```
-python manage.py runserver command
+python manage.py runserver
 ```